 Books like the ones featured above are engaging visual tools for showing how the growth mindset is embodied and applied in different life situations.
 We hope you and your kids found a favorite title among those featured today.

 If you need tips on how to teach the growth mindset to your kids, this post provides nine ways to do so.
+Moreover, you can check out over 30 growth mindset coloring pages in this post.
+You can also browse this post features growth mindset posters to inspire your kids and students.

 Never stop growing!